Phase I Trial of the Selective Inhibitor of Nuclear Export, KPT-330, in Relapsed Childhood ALL and AML

 - Biologic (anti-neoplastic agent): At least 7 days after the last dose of a biologic agent.
 For agents that have known adverse events occurring beyond 7 days after administration, this period must be extended beyond the time during which adverse events are known to occur.
 The duration of this interval must be discussed with the study chair.

-- Immunotherapy: At least 6 weeks after the completion of any type of immunotherapy, e.g. tumor vaccines.
+- Immunotherapy: At least 6 weeks after the completion of any type of immunotherapy, e.g. tumor vaccines and chimeric antigen receptor T-cells.

 - Monoclonal antibodies: At least 3 half-lives of the antibody after the last dose of a monoclonal antibody.
 (See table on DVL homepage listing monoclonal antibody half-lives: https://members.childrensoncologygroup.